jennyfothergill/getting-started/README.md

 # Welcome to the Jankowski Lab!#

-This repository, and the associated wiki (<<<< click the button that looks like paper!) is the one-stop shop for figuring out what to learn, where to go, and what to do when getting started in the Computational Materials Engineering Laboratory.
+This repository, and the associated wiki (<<<< click the button that looks like paper on the sidebar!) is the one-stop shop for figuring out what to learn, where to go, and what to do when getting started in the Computational Materials Engineering Laboratory.

 Research in this lab happens in a lot of places.
 You'll be using software on your computer, computer clusters at Boise State, computer clusters at other schools, and managing projects